tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 Part of the appeal of JavaScript is that the source code being the artefact that runs directly in a production environment gives an immediacy and comprehensibility to software deployment.
 However, in recent years more and more tools have been developed that introduce a build-chain into the web development stack.
 Examples include: minifiers, which compact and obfuscate JavaScript code before it is deployed; bundlers, which merge different JavaScript files and libraries into a single file to (again) simplify deployment; and also, new languages that compile to JavaScript, which seek to fix older versions of the JavaScript language’s shortcomings and compatibility issues in different browsers.
 Examples of the latter include CoffeeScript, ClojureScript and (more recently) PureScript (which we will visit later in this unit).
 Right now, however, we will take a closer look at another language in this family called TypeScript.
 See [the official TypeScript documenation](https://www.typescriptlang.org/docs/) for some tutorials and deeper reference.

-TypeScript is interesting because it forms a relatively minimal augmentation, or superset, of EcmaScript syntax that simply adds type annotations.
+TypeScript is interesting because it forms a relatively minimal augmentation, or superset, of ECMAScript syntax that simply adds type annotations.
 For the most part, the compilation process simply performs validation on the declared types and strips away the type annotations rendering just the legal JavaScript ready for deployment.
 This lightweight compilation into a language with a similar level of abstraction to the source is known also known as transpiling (as opposed to C++ or Java where the object code is much closer to the machine execution model).

 The following is intended as a minimally sufficient intro to TypeScript features such that we can type some fairly rich data structures and higher-order functions.
 An excellent free resource for learning the TypeScript language in depth is the [TypeScript Deep-dive book](https://basarat.gitbooks.io/typescript/content/docs/getting-started.html).